The new features and enhancements are:

 - ACM-5121: The issue where an incorrect error message was displayed when none of the Availability Zones (AZs) support the configured instance type has been resolved.

-- ACM-5149: Hadoop Job History Server memory is now configured based on the total memory available on the instance set for the master node.
+- ACM-5149: Hadoop Job History Server memory is now configured based on the total memory available on the instance set for the coordinator node.
 Earlier, the memory was picked based on the instance type and that issue has been resolved.

 - ACM-5403: For heterogeneous cluster configuration, earlier the UI prompted for EBS volumes even for instances with storage and this issue has been resolved.